komali2/blog/content/posts/moral-contagion.md

 Wanting Framework to be better makes sense - there's plausible hope of influencing Framework, there's not any hope in influencing Dell.
 Framework is after all supposed to "be one of the good guys."
 Criticism makes sense, we hold them to a higher standard.

 My concern comes from the fact that the CEO of Framework, Nirav, [came out and explicitly outlined his values](https://xcancel.com/cmonkey/status/1976493945627766909#m): "pro-immigrant and pro-LGBTQ."
-Framework had already been, and continues to, strictly enforce on its forums its moderation policy of tolerating not even an ounce of right wing bullshit.
+Framework already had been, and continues to, strictly enforcing on its forums its moderation policy of tolerating not even an ounce of right wing bullshit.
 The company and Nirav do seem interested in making their community safe, and the forums are, genuinely, safe.
 However, condemnation persists, and expands - on the forum, people started poking around Framework's partners, wondering if they do good labor practices or where else moral contagion might be found.
 The response is disproportionate considering our tolerance of materially worse actors, and there's no clear path of what redemption would look like for Framework.

 This is proximity-based moral reasoning and represents a pattern of asymmetric moral attention.
 Framework didn't just do a bad thing, it underwent moral contagion, and we suffered [expectation betrayal](https://en.wikipedia.org/wiki/Expectancy_violations_theory).